Overview of the French Healthcare System

 A government agency, Agence Nationale d’Accréditation et d’Evaluation en Santé or ANAES, is responsible for issuing recommendations and practice guidelines.
 This includes treatments and supervision of certain conditions and the evaluation of rates and reimbursement practices.

-In general, approximately 70% of healthcare costs, including general practitioners, hospitals, dentists, and pharmaceutical costs, are covered by the government.
-Patients pay the remaining 30%.
+A recent report showed that 77% of French healthcare costs, including general practitioners, hospitals, dentists, and pharmaceutical costs, are covered by the government.
+Most of the rest is covered by supplemental health insurance, so only about 7% of healthcare costs are paid out of pocket.
 Senior citizens and those with chronic illnesses are covered for 100% of their medical costs.
-Patients should note that, in many cases, they are required to pay upfront and then be reimbursed by the government.

 Pros and Cons of the Healthcare System in France

-France’s healthcare system is generous and comprehensive.
-If you are a legal resident you are eligible for public healthcare coverage, regardless of your employment status.
+The French healthcare system is generous and comprehensive.
+If you are a legal resident, you are eligible for public healthcare coverage, regardless of your employment status.
 This is a big change from the previous system where you had to meet certain employment conditions.

-Like many countries with universal healthcare, France is facing challenges from long wait times for hospital services and specialist referrals.
-Holding private health insurance coverage is one way to minimize these waits and receive treatment in a facility that is more private and more comfortable.
+Like many countries with universal healthcare, France’s healthcare system can have long wait times for hospital services and specialist referrals, in particular psychiatry.
+Private health insurance coverage is one way to reduce wait times.
+By going private, patients can be treated in a facility that is more private and more comfortable.

-Private health insurance can also pay for services not covered by the public system, like consulting with chiropractors and physiotherapists.
-It can also cover the remaining 30% of basic care costs which patients are expected to pay out of their pocket as a co-pay when they use the public system.
+Private health insurance can also pay for services that require substantial out-of-pocket payments from patients, such as dentistry and vision.
+It can also cover the remaining 30% of basic care costs that patients are expected to pay out of their pocket as a co-pay when they use the public system.

-That said, the benchmark for legal residency is the three-month mark.
+However, there are some additional conditions to watch out for before you join the French healthcare system.
 Expats must be living there in a “stable and regular” manner.
-That means that short term tourists aren’t included.
-Nor are people who don’t intend to continue staying long term, as well as people who will be living for less than 6 months of a given year.
+That means that short-term tourists aren’t included.
+Nor are people who don’t intend to continue staying long term, as well as people who will be living for less than six months of a given year.
 People who spend the winters in the south, who use France as a base but travel for more than half a year, or anticipate leaving the country after a few months should stick with private healthcare coverage that protects them no matter where they go.

 The first step for people born outside of France to gain access to the public healthcare system is to register for a social security number at the local CPAM (Caisse Primaire d’Assurance Maladie).
 To do so, you will have to bring your passport, visa (if applicable), birth certificate, lease, and proof of income.
 You’ll also have to demonstrate that you’ve been living in France as an expat for at least three months.
 Copies of utility bills are a good kind of documentation.

 While at the CPAM office, you can also register for your national health card or Carte Vitale and get advice on how to register for a local doctor in your neighborhood.
 Carrying your Carte Vitale with you to any French healthcare appointment is essential.
-It allows you to be reimbursed directly from the health insurance fund for the consultation or treatment within a week, meaning you don’t need to pay upfront.
+With the card, you will be reimbursed directly from the health insurance fund within a week for the consultation or treatment, meaning you don’t need to pay upfront.

-Cigna Health Insurance Plan for Expats in France
+Health Insurance Options for Expats and Foreigners in France

 Cigna Global Insurance Plan